laqpay/laqpay/README.md

 ### Docker image

-This is the quickest way to start using Laqpay using Docker.
+This is the quickest way to start using LaQ Pay using Docker.

 ```sh
 $ docker volume create laqpay-data